scrabbletank/farhome-rules/monstermanual.md

 |4/2|0/0|4/2|-2/0|1/0|-2/0|

 ___
-***Burrow.*** As part of it's movement the Bulette may burrow or un-burrow as long as it is on earth or sand.
-After burrowing or un-burrowing, it cannot do this again until its next turn.
+***Burrow.*** As part of it's movement the Bulette may burrow or unburrow as long as it is on earth or sand.
+After burrowing or unburrowing, it cannot do this again until its next turn.

 **Actions**